 Judges will not award any article or animal a premium unless, in their opinion, it is decidedly meritorious.
-An entry which has no competition may be awarded first, second or third, or no premium, depending on

-An entry which has no competition may be awarded first, second or third, or no premium, depending of its merit.
+An entry which has no competition may be awarded first, second or third, or no premium, depending on its merit.

 You may also take into consideration the symmetry, early maturing, size feeding, and other circumstances connected with animals you judge.